stav/integrity-book/README.md

 You will need the following credentials:

+- NPN
+- password
-- HTTP Authorization Bearer token
+- Bearer token

-The bearer token can be obtained from the browser developer tools.
-Open the network tab, locate a request to the Integrity API, and copy the `Authorization` header value.

 ### Environment